biering/qlaster-launch/_posts/2016-06-30-more-about-qlaster.markdown

 - Creating fully customizable streams to organize and control what you want to see
 - Link your account to multiple networks like Twitter, Facebook etc. to get a wide spectrum of data
-    - You can use the networks even if you are not fully active in them
+    - You can use the networks even if you are not directly active there
 - Having an optimal experience on small mobile devices due to space filling visualizations
 - Interactive visualizations for streams, chat, content sharing etc. to have a modern, productive and fast interface to interact with these information
-- Connect to user with the email address even if they are not on qlaster
+- Connection to users with the help of email addresses even when they aren't on qlaster

 <!--- An interactive cluster view where you can organize your friends, create events, share content in specific groups and sort and filter the content for what you want to see
 - We want to create an interactive chat overview visualization to have a optimal chat view in realtime-->